duckduckgo/p5-app-duckpan/README.md

 ##### Setup Instructions

-1.Download the rar and verify the checksum--decompress: This contains the VMDK (Virtual Machine Disk) and OVF (Open Virtualization Format) files.
+1. Download the rar and verify the checksum--decompress: This contains the VMDK (Virtual Machine Disk) and OVF (Open Virtualization Format) files.
-2.Open VMWare Player, and click "Open a Virtual Machine" 3.Choose a storage path for the Virtual Machine -- click "Import"
+2. Open VMWare Player, and click "Open a Virtual Machine"
+3. Choose a storage path for the Virtual Machine -- click "Import"

 #### Happy Hacking!